coddhisatva/AwakenedAI-Web/README.md

   - Structured prompting for knowledge synthesis

 ### UI Components
+- **UnifiedSearch**: Main search interface that provides embedded search functionality and handles query input
-- **SearchForm**: Input interface for user queries
+- **Conversation Interface**: Interactive chat-like interface that maintains context between queries and responses
+- **Chat Sidebar**: Persistent sidebar that shows conversation history and allows users to navigate between different conversations
-- **SearchResults**: Display of generated responses
+- **SearchResults**: Display of generated responses with expandable sections
-- **SourceCitation**: Attribution of information sources
+- **SourceCitation**: Attribution of information sources with book metadata
+- **Header**: Simplified navigation with branding element
+- **Footer**: Minimal footer with brand information and copyright

 ## Data Flow
-1. User submits search query through the SearchForm
+1. User submits search query through the UnifiedSearch component
 2. Query is sent to `/api/search` endpoint
 3. Search endpoint generates embedding and queries Supabase
 4. Retrieved chunks are formatted into context
 5. Context and query are sent to `/api/completion`
 6. Completion endpoint generates a response using OpenAI
-7. Response with source citations is displayed to the user
+7. Response with source citations is displayed to the user in the conversation interface
+8. The conversation history is updated in the chat sidebar

 ## Configuration
 - **Environment Variables**: